marcelluscaio/Ecommerce_Livraria/readme.md

 5) Responsivity from 300px to 2600

 - [X] Uncheck all checkboxes when a new one is checked
+- [X] Uncheck all checkboxes when burger menu is closed
 - [X] Set submenu position based on its height
 - [X] Make subsection appear on left
+- [X] Animate subsection

 - [ ] Position arrow on the left
 - [ ] Feeding you since... on image